reshmabidikar/slate/source/includes/_account.md

 ### Retrieve an Account by its external key

 Retrieves the resource object for an `Account` using its `externalKey`.
-The 'externalKey' is passed as a query parameter.
+The `externalKey` is passed as a query parameter.

 **HTTP Request**